GPS : 48°32'57 N 4°42'21 W

 They come from a very damaged canvas representing the Holy Family, which adorned the sacristy and could no longer be restored.

-The Holy Family at the workshop.
-Oil on canvas from 1843.
+The Holy Family in the workshop.
+Ex-voto.
+Anonymous oil on canvas, 1843.

 Photo A. du Chéné

-To the left of this painting are two other statues that intrigue the visitor:
+To the left of this painting, a wooden statue intrigues the visitor:

-Two sailboat models given ex-voto to the chapel following a wish remind the visitor of the difficult sailing conditions in the Iroise Sea.
+Three models of sailing ships, each donated to the chapel as an ex-voto following a vow, remind visitors of the difficult sailing conditions in the Iroise Sea.

-The plaque was placed following a vow made by the captain of a commercial sailboat and his sailors.
+The above plaque was erected in response to a wish expressed by the captain of a merchant sailing ship and his matalots.
 A violent storm had brought them very close to the reefs of the coast.
 The danger was imminent, the sailboat was about to break.

 "- Let's promise Our Lady of Kersaint to go see her tomorrow if she pulls us out of here," said the captain.